 Just as important, South Kesteven’s rich offer complements the district’s huge appeal as a place to live and invest.

-He’s intent on capitalising on the district’s significant assets – re-energising the sector across the historic market towns of Grantham, Stamford, Bourne and Market Deeping and beautiful countryside with its stone villages, ancient hostelries and places to visit.
+The team is capitalising on the district’s significant assets – re-energising the sector across the historic market towns of Grantham, Stamford, Bourne and Market Deeping and beautiful countryside with its stone villages, ancient hostelries and places to visit.

 Harnessing the architectural and heritage power of National Trust treasures such as Belton House, Sir Isaac Newton’s birthplace at Woolsthorpe Manor, and the crenelated splendour of Grimsthorpe Castle make eminent sense.